 Veri is an app that leaves out the work for your bride’s guests and automatically collects and shares photos and videos on their behalf.
 This happens through their iPhone or Android cameras and eliminates the need to manually upload every image and video taken from the wedding day.
 The app captures and shares your bride’s bachelorette party, bridal shower, rehearsal dinner, wedding day, after party, honeymoon, and custom event.

-This app was voted as “the number one Wedding/Event Photo App by Huffington Post” and it helps your bride capture all wedding images and videos in one album, located online.
+Recently acquired by Snappr, Eversnap helps your bride capture all wedding images and videos in one album, located online.
 Eversnap provides your bride with space for her guests’ unlimited high-resolution wedding day images and videos.
 Your bride will also receive 200 instruction cards for her guests, making it simple to use and understand the app.

 For both Androids and iPhones, there is a photo app built-in that can make for a simple sharing option for your bride and her loved ones.
 Though this does work best if your bride shares from one Android to another, or from one iPhone to another, it is still a great option.
 With the images stored in her Photos app, your bride can simply follow the instructions for either type of phone and quickly share photos with her family and friends.

-There are other photo sharing options your bride can choose from, and the next category is file-sharing.
-File-sharing platforms are online and easily accessible from multiple platforms, including desktop computers, tablets, and mobile devices.
+There are other photo sharing options your bride can choose from while searching for the best way to share wedding photos, and the next category is file-sharing.
+Online file-sharing platforms are easily accessible from multiple platforms, including desktop computers, tablets, and mobile devices.
 Here are a few file-sharing options your bride can use to share her wedding images.

 Google is a staple for wedding photographers and brides alike and can be used for several organizational purposes.
 With Google Drive, your bride can create a folder specifically for her wedding images.
 She can even make subfolders if she wants to separate the different parts of the wedding day.
 Your bride can give access to her family and friends to edit as needed.
 This way, your bride can share her photos and also invite her loved ones to share any shots they captured.